 - makes a decision following an Annual Review.

-- decides to stop maintaining a Statement.
+- decides to stop maintaining an EHC Plan.

 Pursuing an appeal to the SEND Tribunal can be a daunting and challenging prospect for parents.
 Securing appropriate expert independent evidence and presenting a case in an effective and persuasive manner is key in securing a successful outcome.